Market Cap: 24h Vol: BTC: BTC Dom:

 Regulatory Evolution

-Turkey’s regulatory trajectory has moved decisively from minimal oversight to comprehensive regulation.
-The country was added to the FATF grey list in October 2021, partly due to insufficient supervision of sectors vulnerable to money laundering.
-This prompted accelerated regulatory development, culminating in Law 7518 in 2024 and detailed secondary regulations in 2025.
-Turkey was removed from the FATF grey list in June 2024, with its crypto regulatory framework cited as evidence of compliance improvement.
-A FATF 5th-round mutual evaluation onsite visit took place in November 2025, with results expected at the June 2026 plenary.
+Turkey’s regulatory trajectory moved from minimal oversight to a comprehensive licensing regime across a concentrated three-year period.
+The country was added to the FATF grey list in October 2021, partly due to insufficient supervision of sectors vulnerable to money laundering and terrorist financing.
+This accelerated regulatory development, culminating in Law No. 7518 in July 2024 and the detailed CMB communiqués in March 2025.
+Turkey was removed from the FATF grey list on June 28, 2024, with its progress on crypto asset supervision cited as evidence of compliance improvement.
+Virtual assets were rated “partially compliant” under FATF Recommendation 15 at the time of removal; a fifth-round mutual evaluation onsite visit took place in November 2025, with results expected at the June 2026 plenary.

-While Turkey is an EU candidate country and its regulatory framework shows structural similarities to the EU’s MiCA regulation in areas like licensing, custody, and consumer protection, Turkey’s framework is a standalone national regime rather than an adoption of MiCA.
-AML/CFT measures, including MASAK’s travel rule implementation (effective February 2025), align with FATF Recommendation 15 standards.
-Notable enforcement actions, including the Thodex exchange fraud case resulting in an 11,196-year prison sentence and over TRY 26 billion in fines, have demonstrated the authorities’ commitment to investor protection.
+While Turkey is an EU candidate country and its framework shares structural elements with MiCA in areas such as licensing, custody segregation, and consumer protection, Turkey’s regime is a standalone national framework rather than an adoption of MiCA.
+AML/CFT measures, including MASAK’s Travel Rule implementation effective February 25, 2025, align with FATF Recommendation 15 standards.
+MASAK’s June 2025 Communiqué No. 29 further tightened the regime with stablecoin transfer caps and mandatory withdrawal holding periods, signaling continued regulatory development beyond the initial licensing framework.

 Frequently Asked Questions